JOTTMEDIA/jottmedia.github.io/content/en/blog/was-ist-das-iot-und-wofür-wird-es-benötigt-mit-praxisbeispiel.md

 ---
 id: 1
-title: <b class="text-jm-primary-brown uppercase">Was ist das IoT</b> und wofür wird es <b class="text-jm-primary-brown uppercase">benötigt</b> – mit Praxisbeispiel
+title: <b class="text-jm-primary-brown uppercase">What is this IoT</b> and what it is used for <b class="text-jm-primary-brown uppercase">needed</b> – with practical example
-seoTitle: Was ist das IoT und wofür wird es benötigt – mit Praxisbeispiel
-description: Das Internet of Things (IoT) bezeichnet ein Netzwerk physischer Objekte („Things“), die mit Sensoren, Software und anderer Technologie ausgestattet sind.
-Diese Objekte können sich über das Internet mit anderen Geräten und Systemen vernetzen und Daten austauschen.
+seoTitle: What is the IoT and what is it needed for - with practical example
+description: The Internet of Things (IoT) refers to a network of physical objects (‘things’) that are equipped with sensors, software and other technology.
+These objects can network with other devices and systems via the internet and exchange data.
 date: 21.06.2024
 author: Jonathan
+slug: en/blog/was-ist-das-iot-und-wofür-wird-es-benötigt-mit-praxisbeispiel
 categories:
   - Allgemein
   - Entwicklung